noise-course/course-project-bacBenChaplin/proposal/proposal.md

 ## Project Description

-One paragraph description of your project.
-Summarize the following:
-* Problem statement
-* Why it is important problem
-* How it relates to the theme of the course (e.g., what is the intersection with networking and ML?).
-* Any related work you are aware of
-* What is the goal?
-Research?
-Tech transfer?
-Reproducing a result?

 ### Project Summary
 The problem is to identify/classify the operating system that sent each 100 packet sample in the dataset.
 OS detection is important for a variety of